tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Sensors/Imu/index.md

 The `IMUSensor` functionality is split into two scripts:

-- *IMUSensor* (script) - it calculates the acceleration and angular velocity as its *output* and calls the callback for it.
+- *IMU Sensor* (script) - it calculates the acceleration and angular velocity as its *output* and calls the callback for it.
-- *ImuRos2Publisher* (script) - provides the ability to publish `IMUSensor` output as [Imu](https://docs.ros2.org/latest/api/sensor_msgs/msg/Imu.html) message type published on a specific *ROS2* topics.
+- *Imu Ros2 Publisher* (script) - provides the ability to publish `IMUSensor` output as [Imu](https://docs.ros2.org/latest/api/sensor_msgs/msg/Imu.html) message type published on a specific *ROS2* topics.

 Scripts can be found under the following path: